 While under our supervision, students are not allowed to use or lend their cell phones to other students unless officially authorized to do so.
 Therefore, no student is to use a cell phone or the cell phone of any other person, parent, or student to call to leave early or for any other reason.
 If a call home is necessary, it is made on the school phone and is made with the knowledge and permission of the Principal or her designee.
-The student must turn in the cell phone at the beginning of each school day to the School Office and may pick it up at the end of the day.
+In Grades 4-8, students must turn in their cell phones to their homeroom teacher at the beginning of each school day and may pick them up at the end of the day.
 Failure to comply with this policy will result in the cell phone being confiscated.